isabella232/pmm-doc-experiment/docs/dashboards/dashboard-summary.md

 User

     The time spent in the user space.
-Normally, most of the {{ mysql }} CPU time is in user space, a too high value may indicate an indexing issue.
+Normally, most of the MySQL CPU time is in user space, a too high value may indicate an indexing issue.

 Iowait